tofupilot/python-client/README.md

 ## Usage

 Uploading your first test run to TofuPilot is quick and easy using the Python client.
-This guide will show you how in just 2 minutes. {{ className: 'lead' }}
+This guide will show you how in just 2 minutes.

 Generate your API key from your Profile page to securely authenticate Python client requests to the TofuPilot API.